Developing a Robust Funding Strategy

 • Designing a fundraising campaign for local donations takes time and effort that is typically not part of any staff’s current job responsibilities.

-• Not all districts have education foundations, particularly in rural and/or small districts with limited resources.
+• Not all districts have education foundations, particularly in rural, small districts, and/or districts with limited resources.

 Community and Corporate Partnerships

-Community and corporate partnerships provide access to a wide range of resources, including funding, expertise, and resources that districts may not typically have access to.
-Corporate partnerships may help with donations or discounts on technology, such as iPads to enable digital tools, or provide technical expertise in selecting and implementing a digital product.
-Community partnerships - for example, when school districts partner directly with community mental health providers – allow for cost efficiencies such as shared facilities and data collection software.
+Community and corporate partnerships provide access to a wide range of resources, including funding, expertise, and technology.
+Corporate partnerships may help with donations or discounts on technology, such as iPads, or provide technical expertise in selecting and implementing a digital product.
+Community partnerships — for example, when school districts partner directly with community mental health providers — allow for cost efficiencies such as shared facilities and data collection software.

 What it Takes: